Getting Rid of Bees Near Your Home

 Planting bee friendly gardens has become a very popular hobby.
 These gardens provide food and habitat for all types of pollinators.

 But, even bee lovers may have some areas, such as busy walkways, where they would rather not have so many stinging visitors.
+If your dog eats bees for a hobby, having a bee safe zone might be a good idea.
 This can safely be accomplished by choosing plants that repel bees (or at least do not attract them) in those areas.

 Instead, learn how to work with the life forms in your ecosystem.
 Don’t invite them over if you don’t want them to party.